Who Makes Medical Decisions in Texas If There Is No Medical Power of Attorney?

 - Your parents.

-Why Do I Need a Medical Power of Attorney?
+Why You Need a Medical Power of Attorney?

 At first glance, the statute seems to cover all the bases.
-If I became incapacitated, I would want my husband making important medical decisions on my behalf.
-Since I now have three adult children, they would be able to act on my behalf, although I would worry about the burden that would place on them.
+If I became incapacitated, I would want my husband to make important medical decisions for me.
+Since I now have three adult children, they could act on my behalf if my husband were not available, although they live out of state and may be difficult to reach.

 - You and your spouse get in a serious accident that incapacitates both of you?